 What is the Prudential Regulation Authority (PRA)?

-The PRA supervises around 1,500 financial institutions including banks and insurance companies.
+The PRA supervises about 1,500 financial institutions, including banks and insurance companies

-You wouldn’t give money to someone you didn’t trust, would you?
-Making a deposit into a bank or building society account is like giving your trust to that organisation.
-You trust that it will look after your money and, when you want to access that money again, it will be there.
+When opening a bank or building society account, you are putting your trust in that firm.
+You trust that it will look after your money and that it will be there when you want access to it.
 Also, if you buy a policy with an insurer, you would expect it to pay out when you need it.

-Banks, as well as other financial services such as insurers and building societies, are all businesses.
-Their success is measured in the same way as other businesses, including the profit they make.
+Banks, as well as other financial services (eg insurers and building societies) are all businesses.
+Their success is measured in the same way as others, including by the profit they make.
+But they also hold your money so that you can make payments and manage your finances – and there is a responsibility that comes with this.

-We are prudential regulators.
-We create policies for firms to follow as well as watch over aspects of the business – we call this supervision.
-We want to ensure that the financial services and products that we all rely on can be provided in a safe and sound way.
+It creates policies for firms to follow and watches over aspects of their business – this is called supervision.
+The aim is to ensure that the financial services and products that we all rely on are provided in a way that does not put customers, their money or the economy at risk.

-• Tailored supervision: Each firm is supervised according to its needs and the impact it would have on the economy – should it fail.
-One size does not fit all.
-Tailored supervision allows us to spot when things are going wrong.
+1. Tailored supervision: Each firm is supervised according to its needs and the impact it would have on the economy should it go bust.
+One size does not fit all, so this makes it easier to spot when things are going wrong.

-• Being forward looking: Things might be going well today, but what about in an unexpected event?
-We test stressful scenarios on firms to see how they would respond to unexpected events.
-From there, we work with these firms to develop strategies to help build resilience in crisis situations.
-We also encourage firms to hold adequate financial resources – specifically capital and liquidity – to keep things ticking.
+2. A forward-looking approach: Things might be going well today, but what about in an unexpected event?
+The PRA tests stressful scenarios on firms to see how they would respond.
+From there, it works with them to develop strategies to build resilience in crisis situations.
+It also encourages them to keep enough money aside in case of any economic shocks that lead to financial losses.

-• Looking at the bigger picture: Not surprisingly, if banks stopped working, the entire economy would grind to a halt.
-Similarly, if an insurer was unable to pay out on policies, this could affect a number of people and businesses.
-Our aim is to ensure that the entire financial system continues to work in a safe and sound way.
-If things do end up going wrong, we try to ensure this happens in an orderly way.
+3. Big-picture thinking: Not surprisingly, if banks stopped working, the entire economy would grind to a halt.
+Similarly, if an insurer was unable to pay out, this could affect several people and businesses.
+The PRA's aim is to ensure that the entire financial system works safely and soundly.
+If things do go wrong, it tries to ensure this happens in an orderly way, ie without causing damage to the wider economy.

 Who are the UK regulators?

-In 2013 the previous regulator – the Financial Services Authority (FSA) disbanded and the PRA and the Financial Conduct Authority (FCA) were born.
+In 2013, the regulator – the Financial Services Authority (FSA) disbanded and the PRA and the Financial Conduct Authority (FCA) were born.

-We already know what the PRA do but how does that compare to the FCA?
-The PRA and the FCA are two separate entities – although we do work closely with the FCA on certain issues/firms.
+We already know what the PRA does – but how does that compare to the FCA?
+The PRA and the FCA are separate entities, although they do work closely on certain issues/firms.

 Inside the Bank of England